serviceberry3/bob_come_home/README.md

 * hereliesbob.com

 # UPDATES #
 * 09/08/21: The site is now up at [bobthebuildr.co.uk:8080](http://www.bobthebuildr.co.uk:8080).
 Must be connected to YaleSecure network to access it, for now.
 Use Firefox or Chrome.
+Server hours: approx 10:30a-22:30p, M-F.